Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Buffer synchronization requirements introduce a fixed overhead when a kernel is triggered.
 Therefore, to maximize throughput, the window size should be set to the maximum that the system will allow.

-For example, a four tap single-rate symmetric FIR with a `2560` sample input/output window operating on ``int32`` data with ``int16`` implemented on AIE  can produce an output window buffer in `354` clock cycles, which, taking into account kernel's startup overhead (around `40` lock cycles), equates to a throughput of close to `6500 MSa/s` (based on 1 GHz AIE clock).
+For example, a four tap single-rate symmetric FIR with a `2560` sample input/output window operating on ``int32`` data with ``int16`` implemented on AIE device can produce an output window buffer in `354` clock cycles, which, taking into account kernel's startup overhead (around `40` lock cycles), equates to a throughput of close to `6500 MSa/s` (based on 1 GHz AI Engine clock).

-.. note:: To achieve maximum performance, the producer and consumer kernels should be placed in adjacent AIE tiles, so the window buffers can be accessed without a requirement for a MM2S/S2MM direct memory access (DMA) stream conversions.
+.. note:: To achieve maximum performance, the producer and consumer kernels should be placed in adjacent AI Engine tiles, so the window buffers can be accessed without a requirement for a MM2S/S2MM direct memory access (DMA) stream conversions.

 **Latency**

 Latency of a window-based FIR is predominantly due to the buffering in the input and output windows.
 Other factors which affect latency are data and type and FIR length, though these tend to have a lesser effect.

-For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data with ``int16`` coefficients implemented on AIE will need around `2.56 us` (based on 1 GHz AIE clock) before the first full window of output samples is available for the consumer to read.
+For example, a 16 tap single-rate symmetric FIR with a `512` sample input/output window operating on ``cint16`` data with ``int16`` coefficients implemented on AIE device will need around `2.56 us` (based on 1 GHz AI Engine clock) before the first full window of output samples is available for the consumer to read.
 Subsequent iterations will produce output data with reduced latency, due to the nature of the ping-pong buffering and pipelined operations.

 To minimize the latency, the buffer size should be set to the minimum size that meets the required throughput.